timvgl/Mumax3Mod/README.md

 * Regions:
     + __homogeniousRegionZ__ - set to true renders region only for one z-layer and copies to the other layers. if the region is homogenious in the z direction but the sample has n layers into the z-direction, the region is going to be rendered for one z-layer and being copied to the others
-    + __LimitRenderRegionX__ - limit the area in which the rendering process in supposed to done in the x direction.
+    + __LimitRenderRegionX__ - limit the area in which the rendering process in supposed to be done in the x direction.
 Reduces computational time for generating a region.
 Args: from, to __int__ (cells)
-    + __LimitRenderRegionY__ - limit the area in which the rendering process in supposed to done in the y direction.
+    + __LimitRenderRegionY__ - limit the area in which the rendering process in supposed to be done in the y direction.
 Reduces computational time for generating a region.
 Args: from, to __int__ (cells)
-    + __LimitRenderRegionZ__ - limit the area in which the rendering process in supposed to done in the z direction.
+    + __LimitRenderRegionZ__ - limit the area in which the rendering process in supposed to be done in the z direction.
 Reduces computational time for generating a region.
 Args: from, to __int__ (cells)
-    + __ReDefRegion__ - if a region has been set it cannot be removed - assign the cells of one region to a different one (0 for removing it).
+    + __ReDefRegion__ - if a region has been set it cannot be removed by default - assign the cells of one region to a different one (0 for removing it).
 Args: oldRegion, newRegion __int__
     + __int__ - casts castable values to integer.
 Args: value __float__